-Plenty of presets are provided with FabFilter Timeless 2, giving a good idea of what you can do.
-You can either use the presets as they are, or tweak them further to create your own unique sounds.
+The included presets give a great overview of what you can do with FabFilter Volcano 2.
+You can either use the presets as they are, or tweak them further to create your own unique effects.

 - To load a preset, click the preset button.
 The presets menu will appear with all available presets.
 Click a menu item to load that preset.
 The currently selected preset is highlighted with check marks. - To explore the presets one by one, click on the little arrow buttons to the left and right of the main preset button.
 This will load the previous or next preset in the menu.